Custom Business T-Shirts Guide: Branded Apparel for Companies & Teams

 | Turnaround | Standard 2-week delivery with free shipping | Standard 2-week delivery with free shipping | Standard 2-week delivery with free shipping |

-Our recommendation for most business orders: If you’re ordering 24+ shirts with a logo that has 1-3 colors, screen printing delivers the best combination of cost and quality.
+Our recommendation for most business orders: If you’re ordering 24+ shirts with a logo that has 1–3 colors, screen printing delivers the best combination of cost and quality.
 For professional polos and outerwear where you want a premium, textured feel, embroidery is the clear choice.
-If your logo has a gradient, photographic element, or more than 6 colors, digital printing gives you the most accurate reproduction with no compromise on color.
+If your logo has a gradient, photographic element, or more than 6 colors, digital printing gives you the most accurate reproduction.
+Our 2026 Swag Trends Survey found that over 53% of buyers are “Very” or “Extremely” interested in premium decoration methods like embroidery, leather patches, or laser engraving.
+For client appreciation or executive-level swag, upgrading the decoration method is one of the most impactful changes you can make.

 Fabric Tiers: Budget vs. Mid-Range vs. Premium Business Tees